-Legal matters incident to the authorization, issuance, and sale of the Bonds by the County are subject to the approving legal opinion of Foster Pepper PLLC, Bond Counsel.
-A form of the legal opinion of Bond Counsel with respect to the Bonds is attached as Appendix B. The opinion of Bond Counsel is given based on factual representations made to Bond Counsel, and under existing law, as of the date of the initial delivery of the Bonds, and Bond Counsel assumes no obligation to revise or supplement its opinion to reflect any facts or circumstances that may thereafter come to its attention, or any changes in law that may thereafter occur.
+Legal matters incident to the authorization, issuance, and sale of the Bonds by the County are subject to the approving legal opinion of Hillis Clark Martin & Peterson P.S., Bond Counsel.
+The form of the opinion of Bond Counsel is attached as Appendix A. The opinion of Bond Counsel is given based on factual representations made to Bond Counsel, and under existing law, as of the date of issue of the Bonds (the "Date of Issue"), and Bond Counsel assumes no obligation to revise or supplement its opinion to reflect any facts or circumstances that may thereafter come to its attention, or any changes in law that may thereafter occur.
 The opinion of Bond Counsel is an expression of its professional judgment on the matters expressly addressed in its opinion and does not constitute a guarantee of result.

-Certain legal matters in connection with the preparation of this Official Statement will be passed upon for the County by Pacifica Law Group LLP, as Disclosure Counsel to the County.
+Certain legal matters in connection with the preparation of this Official Statement will be passed upon for the County by Hillis Clark Martin & Peterson P.S., as Disclosure Counsel to the County.